Add API to Policy Manager 8.0

 Step 1: Install and Configure Policy Manager

 Install and configure Policy Manager 8.0.
-Refer to the following topic for complete instructions:
+Refer to the installation instructions.

 Step 2: Add API to Policy Manager